Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 This will install the bootloader to the first sector of the disk.
 Note that it is possible to install to a partition, but is not recommended.
-Also, this will be needed if the formated partition contained `/etc/default/grub` or `/etc/grub.d/`.
+Also, this will be needed if the formatted partition contained `/etc/default/grub` or `/etc/grub.d/`.

 The `--target=i386-pc` switch instructs grub-install to install for BIOS systems only.
 It is recommended to always use this option to remove ambiguity in grub-install.